Tea-n-Tech/teacup/docs.md

     - no bidir streaming since keeping many different connections open is definitely worse than performing a handshake every X minutes
 - Try eBPF for measurements if possible?

+## Unhappy 😢

+- Generally:
+  - Use more generics to handle conversions and other interfaces
+- `protocol` package
+  - Uses `sqlx` to modify types but this should happen in `server` where `database.rs` is located
+  - Manually implementing `sqlx` trait `FromRow` for protobuf classes
+- `tc_core`
+  - `u64_to_i64` is a silly hotfix and could be done nicer
+  - Could be ripped apart into respective parts
+- `client`
+  - Code structure has grown too complex over time (could be simpler)
+  - Spawning tasks is a bit hidden and should be more explicit
+  - Clean up tasks in a nicer way
+  - Error handling is not clean
+- `server`
+  - Revamp function calls to generics if reasonable
+  - Rip apart long match